PVoLan/wooden-architecture/architecture.md

 You can also treat "object A" as any module of you application, such a gradle module, running instance, particular server, or something.

-## Tiers
+## Tiers and components

-So, to make sure no circular dependencies will be presented, whole application is splitted into several tiers (some sources also call it "layers").
+So, to make sure no circular dependencies will be presented, whole application is splitted into several **tiers** (some sources also call it "layers").
 Concept is similar to multitier architecture, but particular tier roles are some different from [classic structure](https://en.wikipedia.org/wiki/Multitier_architecture).

 ![](./tiers.png)

 Typical Android application has 4-5 tiers, but you may have more, if you need.
-Every tier contains one or more components.
-For Android application every component is represented with some Java object/class, typically, but not limited to.
+Every tier contains one or more **components**.

+Every component is represented with some Java object/class.
 Typically every component is placed into separate Java-package.
-There is only one "main public" class in this package (see below).

 Sometimes it is possible for a component to consist of two or more Java classes/objects.
-In this case make sure that only one "main" class/object has public visibility.
+In this case the component *must* be placed in separate package, and only one "main" class/object in this package has public visibility.
 Other classes in a components are threated as "helper" classes and should be package-private (or at least you should think about them as a package private).
-Helper entity classes/object are allowed to be public (see Entities section below).
-If you don't understand this paragraph, just ignore it for a while ans use a "one component = one class/object" as a rule
+Local entity classes/object contained in the component, are also allowed to be public (see Entities section below).
+If you don't understand this paragraph, just ignore it for a while ans use a "one component = one class/object is a separate package" as a rule.

+Here and below word *component* is threated as a reference to either a package either a "main public class" of this package.
+Public methods of this "main public class" are called *public component methods* or *component methods*.

-There are general rules about components:
+There are general rules about how components are placed into tiers:
 - Different components inside of one tier are independent of each other.
 They don't even know about each other's existence.
 So, ```Component 1.1``` has no idea about ```Component 1.2```, and vice versa
 - Any component of a tier may depend on any components of next tier. ```Component 1.X``` may depend on any ```Component 2.X```.
 Any ```Component 1.X``` may call any methods of ```Component 2.X```
 - Any tier has no idea about previous tier.
 Tier 3 components doesn't depend on any of Tier 2 or Tier 1 components and have no idea about their existence.
 - Typically, Tier 1 components should have no direct access to Tier 3 components.
 So, any tier should access only next tier, but not the next after next.
-There are some exceptions from this rule, see below.
+The only exception is allowed for Logic tier, see Logic section.

 ## Captain and a deckhand